Tips for a sustainable move out from halls

 What can you do?

-Plan ahead to avoid waste: If you currently live in a self-catered hall or a catered hall but you have cupboard food (sauces, snacks, tins etc.), think about how you can use all your food up before you move out.
-Could you share with a friend to use it up before moving out day?
-Another thing you could start doing now is think about food you are considering buying - can you use it all up before you move out, or can you do without it for now?
+Plan ahead to avoid waste: If you currently live in a self-catered hall or a catered hall, but you have cupboard food (sauces, snacks, tins etc.), think about how you can use all your food up before you move out.
+Could you share it with a friend to use it up before moving out day?
+Another thing you could start doing now is think about the food you are considering buying - can you use it all up before you move out, or can you do without it for now?

 Get some recipe inspiration: There are lots of ways to use up your ingredients.
-Some websites provide ideas based on ingredients list, such as Tesco’s recipe finder tool or Supercook.
+Some websites provide ideas based on an ingredients list, such as Tesco’s recipe finder tool or Supercook.
 Hubbub also have tips for reducing food waste.

 Where can I donate my food items?

-Donate to local foodbanks: local charities and foodbanks will gladly accept donations of in-date, unopened food items.
+Donate to local food banks: local charities and food banks will gladly accept donations of in-date, unopened food items.
 Cans and non-perishable items are best for donations.

-Large supermarkets will often have food donation points near till points.
+Big supermarkets will often have food donation points near till points.

-⭐ If you live or study in Bloomsbury, we suggest dropping food items to:
+If you live or study in Bloomsbury, we suggest dropping food items to:

 Life After Hummus Community Benefit Society.
 Please only drop off during their opening times of Thursday to Monday, 12.30-4.30pm.